 This data visualisation artwork (iPad App) by Brigitta Zics and Pengfei Zhang creates an imaginary universe to render the secret life of the satellite Masat-1 (which means ‘smudge’ in Hungarian) that was launched into low Earth orbit on 13 February 2012.

-Neurotic Armageddon Indicator V1.0 from tom schofield on Vimeo.
 Neurotic Armageddon Indicator (NAI) is an installation artwork that visualises the ‘Doomsday Clock’, a symbolic clock maintained by an academic journal, ‘The Bulletin of Atomic Scientists’.
+The Doomsday Clock represents the proximity to armageddon expressed as minutes to midnight where midnight represents nuclear holocaust.
+The clock is ‘set’ by a panel of scientists and experts […]

 Data is Beautiful was an International Symposium and Exhibition in Data Visualisation at the Doctoral School, Hungarian University of Fine Art Budapest organised by the Digital Media research group.